Eat My Cake, India

 Established to provide support for people with mobility related disabilities often caused as a direct result of landmine explosions, the COPE centre is located in Vientiene, Laos.
 Offering services including rehabilitation and the supply of prosthetic limbs, COPE is a lifeline for those suffering with physical disabilities.
 Contiki groups passing through Vientiene visit the centre and have the chance to support the work being done by providing donations and buying gifts in the shop, with all proceeds going back to COPE.

 An absolute travellers favourite, the Elephant Nature Park in Chiang Mai rescues and rehabilitates elephants from all over Thailand, whilst also educating visitors on ethical animal experiences.
-Offered as a Free Time Add-On experience on all our trips in Northern Thailand, Contiki groups get the chance to spend half a day at the park, watch the elephants as they play in the river, and learn about the ways in which the park cares for them whilst also providing employment opportunities for those in the local area.
+Offered as an included experience on our Northern Thai Highlights and Total Thailand trips, Contiki groups get to watch the elephants as they play in the river whilst learning about the ways in which the park cares for the elephants and provides employment opportunities for locals.

 An affiliate of the Elephant Nature Park in Chiang Mai, Elephant Haven in Sao Yok shares the same mission of the ENP in rescuing and rehabilitating elephants from across Thailand, whilst also educating on ethical animal experiences.
-All those travelling on our Big Indochina, Asian Adventure and Northern Thai Highlights trips have the chance to visit Elephant Haven, spending half a day here to learn more about the elephants, their feeding and bathing habits, and what the Haven is doing to promote sustainable tourism.
+All those travelling on our Big Indochina and Asian Adventure trips have the chance to visit Elephant Haven, spending half a day here to learn more about the elephants, their feeding and bathing habits, and what the Haven is doing to promote sustainable tourism.

 Located in Chengdu, China, the Giant Panda research and breeding centre is focused on protecting and preserving these beautiful animals.
 Boasting a tourism program that highlights both environmental protection methods and scientific research, the centre raises awareness by educating visitors on all things Giant Pandas.
 An included activity for Contiki travellers on our China Adventure trip, you’ll get the chance to learn about the ways in which the centre feeds the pandas and their cubs, whilst also being educated on the work the centre is doing to protect pandas in the wild.